fosterc1/adapt-backgroundvideo/README.md

 >>**_onPauseRewind** (boolean): Rewind the video to the beginning when user manually pauses it.
 Default: `true`

+## Accessibility Features

+This extension includes comprehensive accessibility support:

+### Screen Reader Support
+- Videos are marked with `aria-label="Background video"` and `role="img"`
+- Videos are hidden from screen readers with `aria-hidden="true"` (decorative content)
+- Play/pause button has dynamic `aria-label` that reflects current state:
+  - "Play video" when paused
+  - "Pause video" when playing
+- Button uses `aria-pressed` to indicate toggle state
+- Fallback images include `alt` text and `role="presentation"`

+### Keyboard Accessibility
+- Play/pause button is fully keyboard accessible
+- Supports both **Space** and **Enter** keys to toggle playback
+- Focus indicators are provided for keyboard navigation

+### Reduced Motion Support
+- Automatically respects user's `prefers-reduced-motion` setting
+- If user has reduced motion enabled:
+  - Autoplay is disabled by default
+  - All animations and transitions are removed
+  - Button hover effects are disabled

+### Error Handling
+- Graceful fallback to poster image if video fails to load
+- Console warnings for debugging (not visible to end users)
+- Visual states for loading, ready, and error conditions

 ## Default Styling

 The background video uses the following CSS defaults: